00RohitRoshan/Obsidian/Life/MoneyMakingIdea.md

 2024/12/31|Third eye / `YT`|UPSC question to engaging yt video, get solution from upsc preparartion site, heavily modify the question and ans for engagement, never mention of upsc
-2024/12/31|``/`YT`| cocomelllon like ryhme and childish content 2025/01/01|monkeytype|but for govt exam , following govt exam rules
+2024/12/31|``/`YT`| cocomelllon like ryhme and childish content 2025/01/01|monkeytype|but for govt exam , following govt exam rules 2025/02/16|SSCpedia|govt exam solved questions with reference links to used topics and concepts , also can do for JEE,NEET etc
+2025/02/28|Adult Search Engine| A adult web crawler, links to the pages where they are uploaded, reward system for uploading link with AIGF, prostitute center, traffic selling